 Control supports various ways of importing your orienteering course GPS tracks for post race analysis.
-As all features may not be familiar to all users, we want to break down all the ways you can track your route and plot in on a map.
-Some of these features have been added in the latest version updates and some are only available for Total Control subscribers.
+This article describes all the ways you can track your route and plot in on a map.

-You can use Control Orienteering Analysis for free and the free version allows users to use Apple Watch and iPhone to track the course as well as to import routes in GPX format.
+You can use Control Orienteering Analysis for free and the free version allows users to use Apple Watch or iOS device to track the course as well as to import routes in GPX format.
 Other import methods are part of Total Control-subscription.

 How to track your GPS route?

-Control runs both on Apple Watch and iPhone, so you can use the Control app to track your GPS route.
-But you can basically use any GPS Watch (like Garmin, Polar or Suunto) or other devices like gps loggers to store the GPS track.
-If you prefer some other mobile phone sports or GPS app you can naturally use those, though using the Control app makes the process of importing the track bit easier.
+So you can use the Control app to track your GPS route.
+But basically you can also use any GPS watch (like Garmin, Polar or Suunto) or other devices like GPS loggers to store the GPS track.
+If you prefer some other mobile phone sports or GPS app you can naturally use those, although using the Control app makes the process of importing the track a bit easier.

-Garmin watch users can import activities directly from Garmin Connect.
-For those who don’t use the Garmin, Control iPhone app or Apple Watch App, you need to export the course in either as GPX or FIT file.
+Garmin, Suunto and Polar watch users can import activities directly to Control app with a payed Total Control subscription.
+For those who don’t have subscription or don’t use Control iPhone app or Apple Watch app, they need to export the course as GPX file.
 Pretty much all sports watch manufacturers support at least either GPX or FIT file export, so regardless what watch or device you have you can use Control to analyse your GPS route.
+Exporting a FIT file is recommended as that usually contains much more information than GPX file.

 Ways to import GPS track

-In short Control Supports the following way to import your tracks:
+In short Control supports the following ways to import your tracks:

 - Track your GPS route using Control app on iPhone